Birmingham, Wolverhampton and Dudley Railway: Amalgamation proposed

 Having got authorisation, the directors of the BW&DR and of the B&OR took stock of the situation, and recognising that they had an affinity, set about arranging amalgamation.
-In fact it was plain that amalgamation of both companies with the Great Western Railway itself would be advantageous, and negotiations on that basis took place, resulting in Special Shareholders' Meetings of the three companies being planned for 4 December 1846.
+In fact it was plain that amalgamation of both companies with the Great Western Railway itself would be advantageous, and negotiations on that basis took place, resulting in special shareholders' meetings of the three companies being planned for 4 December 1846.

 On 7 November 1845 the L&BR, the GJR and others had amalgamated to form the London and North Western Railway.
 The LNWR pursued an aggressive policy against its rivals, and it saw the amalgamation as hostile to its interests.
 Some B&OJR shareholders objected to the intended amalgamation with the GWR, saying that negotiations with the LNWR would be worthwhile, and a procedural issue prevented the matter being finalised at the meeting.

 At a resumed meeting on 14 January 1847, the sale to the GWR was confirmed, but the LNWR went to great lengths to subvert the decision in the B&OJR meetings.
-An Act authorising the sale of the BW&DR to the Great Western Railway was passed in July 1847, and the Act authorised the use of broad gauge track on the line.
+The Birmingham, Wolverhampton and Dudley Railway Amendment Act 1847 (10 & 11 Vict. c. cxlix) authorising the sale of the BW&DR to the Great Western Railway was passed in July 1847, and the act authorised the use of broad gauge track on the line.
 The B&OJR proposals could not be acted on for some time because of the LNWR shenanigans, until an appeal against judgment by the LNWR was rejected in January 1848.
-It took until 31 August 1848 for the Royal Assent to be given to the B&OJR part of the amalgamation, and the laying of broad gauge rails.
+It took until 31 August 1848 for royal assent to be given in the Great Western Railway Act 1848 (11 & 12 Vict. c. clix) to the B&OJR part of the amalgamation, and the laying of broad gauge rails.
 Even then the Dudley branch was to be narrow (standard) gauge only.